 Photo of Miya with her masks at the JCCC gallery, 2019.
 Photo credit: Marjene Matsunaga Turnbull

-Miya Turnbull is a multi-disciplinary visual artist of mixed Japanese-Canadian ancestry.
-She grew up on a farm near Edmonton, Alberta and graduated from the University of Lethbridge with a Bachelor of Fine Arts in 2000.
+Miya Turnbull is a multi-disciplinary visual artist of mixed Japanese Canadian ancestry.
+She grew up on a farm in Alberta and graduated from the University of Lethbridge with a Bachelor of Fine Arts in 2000.
 She is primarily a mask maker, but also works in many mediums such as painting, photography, textiles, video, animation, projection, and new to her practise is performance.
 She focuses in on Self-Portrait- using her Photo-Mask technique to make life-like representations of her face, often distorting and manipulating her image in various ways, which she then wears as a 'false face' or 'second skin'.
 By keeping her image a constant, Miya is able to experiment with multiple iterations and further explore her heritage, experiences, perceptions and inner world, making these visible, tangible and wearable.

 Most of my masks are not for purchase since I often exhibit them together as a body, however you can always make me an offer for any particular mask.